vlandham/captain_z/out/captain_z.md

 Captain Spears and his crew stood slack-jawed and silent.
 Their necks craned up as Captain Z's ship sailed over their heads and out towards the sea.
 No one could speak.
 Spears's eye changed to a brilliant yellow as he watched the flying vessel, not believing what he was seeing.

 Wind Drinker flew steadily up and up until finally leveling off high in the sky.
-Muddle flew along next to Captain Z and weaved back and forth among the masts deck as they went.
+Muddle flew along next to Captain Z and weaved back and forth among the masts as they went.
 The children began to cheer when they realized they had somehow escaped.

 Captain Z lashed the feathers to the sail with a bit of string and jumped down to join in the celebration.